mapswipe/mapswipe/CONTRIBUTING.md

 `Dev` and `Production` point to the `dev-mapswipe` and `msf-mapswipe` server, respectively.
 `Debug` and `Release` are built with debug extras or optimised for distribution.

+Use the `DevDebug` variant for developing, with the `dev-mapswipe` firebase backend.

 When user testing, you probably want to use `DevRelease` so that your users don't suffer from debug version sluggishness.

 `ProductionDebug` should in practice not be used.